 KEVIN JONES YOGA & PILATES | ABOUT JIVAMUKTI YOGA

 Jivamukti Yoga promotes the educational aspect of the practice.
-Each class focuses on a theme, which is supported by Sanskrit chanting, readings, references to scriptural texts, music, spoken word, asana sequencing & yogic breathing (pranayama) practices.
+Each class focuses on a theme, which is supported by Sanskrit chanting, reading, references to scriptural texts, music, spoken word, asana (postural) sequencing & yogic breathing (pranayama).
 Jivamukti students are well educated in the philosophy of yoga.

 Each of the five tenets should be clearly identifiable in every Open class, even though the names of the tenets may not actually be spoken.
 The students learn not to see asana as separate from spiritual study or chanting or meditation, but rather to integrate all of the elements that make up Jivamukti Yoga into one unified practice.
 This provides for a well-rounded approach to our goal - enlightenment through compassion for all beings.

 Jivamukti Yoga is a vigorous, vinyasa-based Hatha Yoga method which includes five tenets:

 A non-violent, compassionate lifestyle extending to other animals, the environment & all living beings, emphasizing ethical vegetarianism (veganism) & animal rights.